mantidproject/mantid/Code/Mantid/docs/source/algorithms/PawleyFit-v1.rst

 In addition, a TableWorkspace with information about the reflections that are found in the spectrum must be passed as well.
 There must be four columns with the captions "HKL", "d", "FWHM (rel.)" and "Intensity".
 The HKL column can be supplied either as V3D or as a string with 3 numbers separated by space, comma or semi-colon and possibly surrounded by square brackets.
 One way to obtain such a table is to use three algorithms that are used in analysis of POLDI data, which produce tables in a suitable format.
 Details are given in the usage example section.

+Along with the workspaces containing fit results and parameter values, the algorithm also outputs the reduced :math:`\chi^2`-value, which is also written in the log.

 Usage
 -----